flutter/website/src/desktop.md

 you need the following in addition to the Flutter SDK:

-* [Visual Studio 2019][] (not to be confused with Visual Studio _Code_) with the
-  "Desktop development with C++" workload installed, including all of its default components
+* [Visual Studio 2019][] (not to be confused with Visual Studio _Code_).
+For Win32 you need the "Desktop development with C++" workload installed, including all of its default components.
+For UWP you need the "Universal Windows Platform development" workload installed, with the optional UWP C++ tools.

 [Visual Studio 2019]: https://visualstudio.microsoft.com/downloads/